zzh-tech/BiT/README.md

 @inproceedings{zhong2023blur,
-  title={Blur Interpolation Transformer for Real-World Motion from Blur}, author={Zhong, Zhihang and Cao, Mingdeng and Ji, Xiang and Zheng, Yinqiang and Sato, Imari}, journal={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2023}
+  title={Blur Interpolation Transformer for Real-World Motion from Blur}, author={Zhong, Zhihang and Cao, Mingdeng and Ji, Xiang and Zheng, Yinqiang and Sato, Imari}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={5713--5723}, year={2023}
 }
 @inproceedings{zhong2022animation,